VUnit/vunit/docs/run/user_guide.rst

     pass 1 of 2
     fail 1 of 2
     ========================================================================
-    Total time was 0.6 seconds
+    Total time was 0.5 seconds
-    Elapsed time was 0.6 seconds
+    Elapsed time was 0.5 seconds
     ========================================================================
-    Some failed!

 What Makes a Test Fail?
 -----------------------